btlorch/lagrangian-quantization-mwe/README.md

 | --- | --- | --- | --- |
 | 20 | Naive round | 1.0 | 0.02700 |
 | 20 | Lagrangian  | 1.0 | 0.02700 |

+The surprising result is that Lagrangian quantization does not outperform naive rounding.